My Master, Right or Wrong

 - However the General he told this to did not agree, claiming he was a failure for not immediately agreeing to an order from his commander.

 - Kif is this to Zapp Branagan in Futurama, replete with eye rolls and groans when Zapp does something idiotic.
 Granted, this is implied to be not out of loyalty or respect for Zapp, but because he has gotten stuck under his recruitment somehow.
-His self esteem has withered to such a point that he is still surbordinate to Zapp's orders even when both are temporary fired, and he becomes absolutely giddy at the thought of getting another employer.
+His self-esteem has withered to such a point that he is still subordinate to Zapp's orders even when both are temporary fired, and he becomes absolutely giddy at the thought of getting another employer.

 - An unintentional and and terribly done example occurs in the much-maligned Spongebob Square Pants episode "One Coarse Meal", where, after having spent the majority of the episode terrifying Plankton to the point of driving him to suicide, it seems like Mr. Krabs is finally going to get his comeuppance, but Spongebob intervenes to save him, letting him get off scot-free, despite how badly Spongebob himself is treated by Mr. Krabs.